-ARGAN has experienced no significant change in its financial or business situation since 31 December 2019.
+ARGAN has experienced no significant change in its financial or business situation since 31 December 2020.

-In response to the Covid-19 health crisis that began in early March, ARGAN as ensured the Company can continue to operate via teleworking and a limited onsite presence, enabling it to maintain a close relationship with its tenant clients.
+In response to the Covid-19 health crisis, ARGAN is ensuring that the Company can continue to operate via telecommuting and a limited on-site presence, enabling it to maintain a close relationship with its tenant clients.